AUTHORISED LEGAL AID PROVIDER – FAMILY LAW

 Orders can also be made to remove the Respondent from the home that you share together and for the collection/retrieval of property.
 The court can name other people on the order, such as relatives or children, who are also affected by the domestic violence.
 The above orders can be made in relation to these people.

-A Protection Order is a final long term order that can last for up to two years.
+A Protection Order is a final long term order that can last for up to five years.
 The court can make a Protection Order if the Respondent fails to attend court when required, if the Respondent agrees to the order being made or the matter proceeds to trial and the Magistrates finds that the order is necessary for your protection.

 The court has the power to make a Temporary Protection Order or a Protection Order.
 A Temporary Protection Order is a short term order which is made while your matter is being heard at court.